-Business View Magazine interviews Arturo Vasquez, the Chief Executive Officer of the Port of Belize as part of our focus on Belizean businesses.
+Business View Caribbean interviews Arturo Vasquez, the Chief Executive Officer of the Port of Belize as part of our focus on Belizean businesses.

 The Port of Belize is located in Belize City on the coast of the western Caribbean.
 “It is situated in the commercial district, which makes the Port very important to the entire importing and exporting operations of the country,” says Arturo Vasquez, the Port of Belize’s Chief Executive Officer.
 In fact, Vasquez reports that the Port handles between 95 and 98 percent of the country’s imports and well over half of its exports.
 “There is only one more port in the country (Big Creek Port) that is operational, and it’s in the southern part of the country, where the agro-productive sector is located – bananas, citrus, beans, corn, rice, sugar.
 So there are a lot of exports handled there, because the farms and agro-businesses are closer.”

 The Port of Belize was first established by the Belize Port Authority and run by the government until 2002, when it was privatized and sold to shareholders.
 In 2012, Vasquez was appointed its CEO and Receiver by British Caribbean Bank, which took the Port over because of unpaid debts by its private owner.
 “The Port continues in operation as an ongoing business,” says Vasquez, who was committed from the first to manage the Port without any disruption of services, and has since made good on that promise.